351st Air Refueling Squadron: Air refueling

-Squadron KC-135R Stratotanker of the 351st ARS arriving at RAF Lakenheath, 2013 (Note: Aircraft is Boeing KC-135R, serial 58-0100, built as KC-135A-BN.
+Squadron KC-135R Stratotanker arriving at RAF Lakenheath, 2013 (Note: Aircraft is Boeing KC-135R, serial 58-0100, built as KC-135A-BN.
 Earlier named 100 Proof.
-Aircraft has 100th Bombardment Group emblem on nose and carried fuselage code EP-A to commemorate the 75th anniverdary of D-Day.
-Baugher, 1958 serial numbers.)
+Aircraft has 100th Bombardment Group emblem on nose and carried fuselage code EP-A to commemorate the 75th anniversary of D-Day.
+Dirkx, Marco (2025).
+"1958 USAF Serial Numbers".)

-In October 2001, the 351st EARS deployed 12 tankers: four to Incirlik Air Base, Turkey; another four to Rhein-Main Air Base, Germany; and a final four to Souda Bay, Greece, in support of Operation Enduring Freedom (OEF).
+In October 2001, the squadron deployed 12 tankers and support elements in support of Operation Enduring Freedom, forming the 351st Expeditionary Air Refueling Squadron.
+(Note: Expeditionary units are deemed separate units by the Air Force.
+When a regular unit is the major force provider for an expeditionary unit, the expeditionary unit takes its name from the major force provider, which is entitled to any honors earned by the expeditionary unit.
+AF Instruction 38-101, Manpower and Organization, 29 August 2019, para.
+31.4.)
+Four went to Incirlik Air Base, Turkey; four to Rhein-Main Air Base, Germany; and a four to Souda Bay, Greece.
 On 23 November 2001, KC-135s deployed to Burgas Airport in Bulgaria, from where they conducted OEF missions.

-In March 2011, the 351st Air Refueling Squadron deployed a portion of its KC-135 Stratotanker fleet to Istres-Le Tubé Air Base, France, in support of Operation Unified Protector, as the 351st EARS.
+In March 2011, the squadron deployed a portion of its KC-135 Stratotanker fleet to Istres-Le Tubé Air Base, France, again operating as the 351st Expeditionary Air Refueling Squadron, in support of Operation Unified Protector.
+This was the NATO enforcement of a United Nations imposed no-fly zone during the First Libyan civil war.